On 23 July 2014 the Council of the European Union approved Lithuania’s request to join the euro area on 1 January 2015

-On 1 January 2014 Latvia became the 18th member of the EU to join the euro area.
+On 1 January 2015 Lithuania will become the 19th country to join the euro area.

 Following Croatia’s accession in July 2013, the EU now has 28 members in total.